The wild blueberry, a fruit that grows proliferatively in Nova Scotia, is a wonder unto itself, given how nutritious it is.

 “There’s a naturally occurring component of a blueberry that is globally recognized for its healthiness,” MacNeil said.
 “Blueberries are high in antioxidants, and Nova Scotia has the best blueberry in the world – we’re taking the best and making it even better.”

-Clever Fruit Products is working with a solid base of scientific knowledge, working with Dr. Vasantha Rupasinghe, the Killam Chair in Functional Foods and Nutraceuticals with Dalhousie University and chair of the nutritional program at the Dalhousie Agricultural College.
+Clever Fruit Products is working with a solid base of scientific knowledge, working with Dr. Vasantha Rupasinghe, the Killam Chair in Functional Foods and Nutraceuticals with the Dalhousie University Agricultural Campus.